-A. Health Office- A full-time nurse is assigned to each school for the health, safety, and well-being of the students and staff.
-The nurse will administer first aid to all students in need of treatment and will provide immediate care for students if they become ill or injured at school.
+A. Health Office - A full-time nurse is assigned to each school for the health, safety, and well-being of students and staff.
+The nurse will administer first aid to all students in need of treatment and will provide immediate care if they become ill or injured at school.
 The nurse is not equipped to care for students beyond their immediate needs.
-Parents/guardians will be notified and asked to take their student home if the nurse is unable to meet their medical needs at school.
-Parents/guardians are asked to pick up their ill students from school within one hour of being notified that the student is too ill to remain at school.
-Please be sure emergency contacts are local and available to pick up your students within one hour.
-Sick students should not remain at school and healthy students should not be exposed to students who may be contagious.
+Parents/Guardians will be notified and asked to take their student home if a nurse is unable to meet their medical needs at school.
+Parents/Guardians are asked to pick up ill students from school within one hour of being notified that a student is too ill to remain at school.
+All families must provide a minimum of one emergency contact who is local and available to pick up a student who is ill within one hour.
+Students who are ill should not remain at school for their own health and safety, as well as to prevent the possible exposure of healthy students to contagious illness(es).

-Parents/guardians are asked not to send their students to the nurse for evaluation of injuries or conditions that occurred away from school as these are not under school jurisdiction.
-The nurse is not allowed to diagnose conditions or to administer medications except in full compliance with the medication policy of District 308 (see Section G below).
+Parents/Guardians are asked not to send their student to the nurse for evaluation of injuries/conditions that occurred away from school and are not under school jurisdiction.
+The nurse cannot diagnose conditions or administer medications except in full compliance with the medication policy of Oswego Community School District 308 (see Section G below).
 In all cases, the school retains the discretion to reject a request for administering medication, subject to the requirements of State and federal law.

-The following are some Health Office guidelines:
+The following are Health Office guidelines which may be revised or pre-empted to address pandemic related issues: